storybookjs/vitest-plugin/README.md

 ### `configDir`

 - **Type:** `string`
-- **Description:** The directory where the Storybook configuration is located, relative to the Vitest configuration file.
+- **Description:** The directory where the Storybook configuration is located, relative to CWD.
 If not provided, the plugin will use `.storybook` in the current working directory.
 - **Default:** `.storybook`

 ### `storybookScript`